 Press-on nails applied with gel will last longer than those applied with glue.
 The adhesive is a lot stronger and it’s not as sensitive to water and oils as glue.

 Press-on nails applied using double-sided glue tacks will last a couple of days at most as it’s designed for short wear periods only.

-Where you can find and sell press-on nails
+Where you can sell press-on nails

 Press-on nails can be found at most nail stores and health and beauty retailers.
 Many technicians make and sell press-on nails online.
 If you wish to create and sell your press-on nails you can look at stores like Etsy.

 You can also create your e-commerce website but that will take time and money.
 Using a platform that’s already been at it for years and that people trust and use is a better option for getting paying clients fast.
 Online platforms like these also usually have protocols in place to protect the client and the owner of the business.